Guest post by Tammie Redelback, Mortgage Advisor, MortgageLine Powered by Dominion Lending Centres

 What is a pre-approval?

-- provide an understanding of your monthly costs so you can budget accordingly
+- Provides an understanding of your monthly costs so you can budget accordingly

-- prove you peace of mind that you are searching for homes in the correct price bracket
+- Provides you peace of mind that you are searching for homes in the correct price bracket

 What is a pre-approval not?